opea-project/GenAIExamples/comps/finetuning/README.md

 ## 🚀4.
 Descriptions for Finetuning parameters

-We utilize [OpenAI finetuning parameters](https://platform.openai.com/docs/api-reference/fine-tuning) and extend it with more customizable parameters.
+We utilize [OpenAI finetuning parameters](https://platform.openai.com/docs/api-reference/fine-tuning) and extend it with more customizable parameters, see the definitions at [finetune_config](https://github.com/opea-project/GenAIComps/blob/main/comps/finetuning/finetune_config.py).